tassoruas/Snipplets-VSCode/README.md

 Snipplets is a service to help you in software development.
 You will be able to:

-Grab snippets fast from the cloud
+Grab snippets fast = require(the cloud
 Search snippets by name
 Search snippets by tag
 Search snippets by language